-Top 45 SQL Coding Interview Questions [With Sample Answers]
+Top 46 SQL Coding Interview Questions and Answers

 SQL (Structured Query Language) is a tool used to manage and manipulate data in relational databases.
 It remains one of the most essential skills for data professionals, software developers, and business analysts in various industries.
-Mastering SQL coding interview questions is important to demonstrate the ability to work with data.
+Mastering SQL coding questions is important to demonstrate the ability to work with data.
 This guide will help you build your knowledge step-by-step with questions testing your SQL proficiencies.
-By practicing the commonly asked SQL interview questions, you will be ready to tackle the interview confidently.
+By practising the commonly asked SQL coding interview questions and answers, you will be ready to tackle the interview confidently.

 Q1.
 What is the SQL query to select all columns from a table named ‘employees’?